 So.
 Many.
 Choices.
 Really, why do we need so many different Bible translations?
 Isn’t one enough?
-Unless we read Hebrew and Greek – the original language of the Bible – we must choose from the many English translations of the Bible.
+Unless we read Hebrew and Greek – the original languages of the Bible – we must choose from the many English translations of the Bible.
 But there are dozens and dozens to choose from.
 How do we decide?
 Do we need more than one?

 Why do so many different Bible translations exist?

 If you speak more than one language, you know that everything doesn’t easily translate between one language and the other.
 Sometimes you have to make choices.
 And, if these languages are based in very different cultures, you also know that even if the words translate, the meaning may still get lost.
+(See “Resources to Study the Bible’s Greek & Hebrew Words.”)

 Range of Translations Philosophies